texas-2036/health_reporting_tool/markdown/maternity/risk_factors/smoking.md

 The use of other tobacco products, including e-cigarettes, during pregnancy is also harmful.

-<span style="font-size:12px; line-height:1.1 !important">^[1]: Source of facts in text: March of Dimes site website, Smoking During Pregnancy.
+<span style="font-size:12px; line-height:1.1 !important">^[1]: March of Dimes site website, Smoking During Pregnancy.
 Accessed at https://www.marchofdimes.org/pregnancy/smoking-during-pregnancy.aspx.